You may have heard or seen Japanese tea lovers refer to a tetsubin (鉄瓶, which means ‘iron kettle’) but may not have been entirely sure...Read More >

 Most people often drink tea during the daytime, but did you know that there are plenty of teas you can enjoy in the evening too?
 The majority of teas contain some caffeine content that is less than coffee, but enough for a good mental and physical energy boost.
 However, there are teas that have little to no caffeine content and can be enjoyed in the evening.
 As a matter of fact, in Japan, people often drink tea during or after meals, even after late dinners.
-Here are our recommendations for the types of Japanese green tea to drink during each time of day.
+Here are our recommendations for the types of Japanese teas to drink during each time of day.

 Sencha is the gold standard of green tea that is most popular in Japan, with 40% grown on Shizuoka plantations.
 This green tea offers approximately 50mg of caffeine in each cup, which is half of a cup of coffee, but still an excellent choice to begin your day.
 Known for being high in antioxidants with properties that help process fat and sugar, sencha can be enjoyed during or after meals.
 Green tea is filled with catechins that can naturally cleanse the mouth and fight off cavities after meals.

 If you’re looking for a bigger energy boost in the morning, matcha (powdered green tea) is also a good choice.
-You can enjoy matcha as a cup of tea or add some into your morning smoothie or latte.
+You can enjoy matcha as a cup of tea or add some to your morning smoothie or latte.
 Matcha is a popular choice for Japanese tea blends, adding an extra boost of caffeine and slight sweetness.

 Sencha green tea is recommended after meals due to the benefits of catechins, so this tea can also be a great choice in the afternoon.